"Trees and stones will teach us that which you can never learn from masters." Saint Bernard of Clairvaux

 Moving back to installing the remaining standing stones, I set four more stones at the NE, SE, NW and SW compass points.
 As with the main compass point stones, these were also set at the same height relative to each other - in this case about 42 to 48 inches above ground.
 Then I finished the circle with eight more slightly smaller stones placed midway between the eight compass point stones already standing.
 I had one more very pointed 6-ft tall stone that I felt would help make the alignment more precise, so I set that ten feet outside the circle with its point lined up with the outlying stone’s tip when viewed through the ‘sighting ring.’
 This made a total of 16 standing stones in the circle, 1 sighting ring stone, 2 outlying alignment stones and 8 sitting stones.

-From start of construction to clean up, the project took me about two weeks.
-I worked alone the entire time.
-It is amazing what a small tractor, a winch, a stone boat, some heavy duty straps, a good pry bar, some pieces of 4 inch metal pipe for rollers, the use of basic physics and some patience can accomplish.
+From start of construction to clean up, the project took me about two weeks, working alone the entire time.
+It is amazing what a small tractor, a winch, a stone boat, some heavy duty straps, a good pry bar, some pieces of 4 inch metal pipe for rollers, the use of basic physics, and lots of patience can accomplish.

 April 3, 2012